9 December 2020

 Approximately 1 million visitors from across the world use the Cableway to reach the top of this iconic Cape Town landmark each year.
 Opened on 4 October 1929, the Table Mountain Aerial Cableway has a proud history of being completely accident-free.
 The cableway has been upgraded three times – in 1958, 1974 and 1997.
 The last upgrade saw the introduction of revolving floors to the cable cars, called Rotairs.
-We caught up with Cableway MD Wahida Parker recently for a quick Q&A.
+We caught up with Cableway MD Wahida Parker to find out what the iconic landmark means to her.

 It’s majestic.
 This is untouched, unspoilt beauty.
 You can’t get better than this.
 The mountain offers so much, there are so many stories.
 It’s so hard to get lost in Cape Town, the mountain is our compass.
 This mountain is a beacon of hope for us.
 What it offers you as an individual makes it special.
 Table Mountain represents a place where you can imbibe solitude, get closer to the universe and find that inner awesomeness that you’re looking for.